 In this section, we establish various properties of random DNF formulas and use these properties to show that for almost all f, Mansour's conjecture holds.
-Roughly speaking, we will show that a random DNF formula behaves like the "tribes" function, in that any "large" set of terms is unlikely to be satisfied by a random assignment.
-This notion is formalized in Lemma 18.
-For such DNF formulas, we may use the construction from Section 3 to obtain a good approximating polynomial for f with small spectral norm (Theorem 19).
+Roughly speaking, we will show that a random DNF formula behaves like a read-once DNF formula, in that any "large" set of terms is unlikely to be satisfied by a random assignment.
+This notion is formalized in Lemma 21.
+For such DNF formulas, we may use the construction from Section 3 to obtain a good approximating polynomial for f with small spectral norm (Theorem 23).